seek4science/seek/install-production.md

 By reading and following these extra notes, you will more performance out of SEEK, and reduce the ongoing maintenance.

-If you wish to run under a sub URI (e.g. <host>/seek) then please read and follow [Installing under a sub URI](install-on-suburi.html) at the end of the installation.
+If you wish to run under a sub URI, e.g. example.com/seek, then please read and follow [Installing under a sub URI](install-on-suburi.html) at the end of the installation.